 Back in 2016, we had a message from Rachel, a British volunteer worker in a refugee camp in Eastern Turkey who was using Story Massage with young, pregnant rape victims in the camp.
 “For a few hours the girls were smiling and happy,” she says, “they were just young girls … not traumatised, living in tents and petrified of giving birth in such intolerable circumstances.
 For a few hours, we had fun!”
 You can read about Rachel’s harrowing but heartwarming experiences here: Nurturing Massage for Young Rape Victims

-Here are some simple ideas for running a session for children and families who are new to Story Massage and may not be able to communicate in English: Ideas for a Story Massage session and also: Having Fun with Story Massage.
+Here are some simple ideas for running a session for children and families who are new to the Story Massage Programme and may not be able to communicate in English: Ideas for a Story Massage session and also: Having Fun with the Story Massage Programme.
 These are based on Mary’s sessions with the children who visit the UK every year from the Chernobyl disaster area with the charity Chernobyl Children’s Lifeline.